mehyar500/MoodFoodChat/README.md

 npm start
 The application will start on port 3000.
 Open your web browser and navigate to http://localhost:3000 to view the application.

-🌐 Live Demo

-You can also view a live demo of the MoodFood application at https://moodfood.app.

 📦 Packages

 Our application uses a number of packages to work properly.
-Here is a summary of the key packages we use:
+Here's a list of some key packages we use:

 Backend
 @aws-sdk/client-dynamodb: AWS SDK for JavaScript, for interacting with Amazon DynamoDB.